Certora/Documentation/docs/ref-manual/cvl/invariants.md

 let's assume that `i(x)` has no `preserved` blocks.
 We will prove that for all reachable states of the contract, `i(x)` is `true`.

-A state `s` is reachable if we can start with an uninitialized state, apply any constructor, and then call any number of contract methods to produce `s`.
+A state `s` is reachable if we can start with an uninitialized state (that is, where all storage variables are 0), apply any constructor, and then call any number of contract methods to produce `s`.

 Let {math}`P_i(x,n)` be the statement "if we start from the uninitialized state, apply any constructor, and then call {math}`n` contract methods, then